Type of Journey

 Places to see in Jaisalmer:

-Jaisalmer Fort: Jaisalmer Fort, also known as Golden Fort, extends from the desert and blends with the sandy hues.
+Jaisalmer Fort: Jaisalmer Fort, also known as Golden Fort, extends from the desert and blends with sandy hues.
 The scenic view and the sun’s golden light falling on the fort make it exemplary to look at.

 Bada Bagh: Bada Bagh is situated in the north of Jaisalmer, 6 kilometers away.
 Also known as Barabagh, this downtime garden incorporates several chhatris and cenotaphs.